degathem/object-oriented-data-structures-in-cpp/README.md

 - c++ header file - declares all member variables, declares all member functions.
 The names of what ourclass knows and does, but not how it does them
 - Header file is akin to an api
 - the top of a header file has #pragma once, instructs compiler to compiled once
+- h files are "header files".
+These usually have definitions of objects and declarations of global functions.
+Recently, some people name header files with a ".hpp" suffix instead.
 ### Header file (.h file)
+- Note the #pragma once at the beginning.
+Instructions beginning with # are special commands for the compiler, called preprocessor directives.
+This instruction prevents the header file from being automatically included multiple times in a complex project, which would cause errors.

 ``` c++
 // All header (.h) files start with "#pragma once":